Testimony from Archbishop David Moxon on the 50th Anniversary of the Anglican Centre in Rome.

 Archbishop David Moxon KNZM, The Archbishop of Canterbury’s representative to the Holy See

-and Director of the Anglican Centre in Rome.
+and former Director of the Anglican Centre in Rome.